Shedding Light on Problems with Hyperbolic Graph Learning: Initial Solutions

 In response to the above presented problems, our solutions are to test a well-tuned graph-less Euclidean MLP baseline on a given graph dataset before making use of a graph machine learning method, using synthetic datasets to benchmark graph methods (or selecting tasks where graph structure is actually important for the task at hand, i.e., where using the features alone is not sufficient to solve the task), designing models well, based on theory \citep{sarkar2011low} (which implies usefulness of graph positional embeddings), and lastly, using quantitative graph dataset characterizations that capture both the graph and associated graph features to determine suitability of a graph dataset to a geometric machine learning method.

 \textbf{Euclidean MLP baseline} Crucially, we recommend a well-tuned Euclidean MLP be applied first to a graph dataset (i.e. the features alone); if this method is insufficient, one should seek to use a graph neural network that makes use of the graph information together with the features.
+Even in this case, one should still be careful, since more recently \citet{bechlerspeicher2024graph} points out different graph neural networks can perform quite differently on various benchmarks and it may be the case that the graph is not necessary (perhaps even detrimental) for a given task using a certain graph neural network.

 \textbf{Synthetic graph benchmark datasets} The results in Table \ref{tab:hyperbolicmain} show that these tasks make for quite a poor proxy to measure the benefit of using the graph, let alone the geometric benefit of the proposed hyperbolic approach.
 For proper benchmarking, one must attempt to select tasks that necessitate graph information. \textbf{Defining $\text{Tree}(b,\ell,\gamma, \delta, \mathcal{D})$} For the purpose of illustration, and to introduce an important set of synthetic graph machine learning benchmark tasks, we describe designing better alternative datasets to Disease and Disease-M \citep{chami2019hyperbolic}.
 We do this by introducing a parametric family of dataset distributions that we denote by Tree$(b,\ell,\gamma, \delta, \mathcal{D})$; drawing a sample from a given dataset distribution implies generating a graph dataset whose graph is an $\ell$-level tree with branch factor $b$ and whose features are generated procedurally, level-by-level, in the following way: